 What can I add as toppings to the chicken shawarma rice bowl?

-• You can also try topping your chicken shawarma rice bowl with different sauces like hummus, tahini and toum.
-You can add some Sriracha sauce too if you’re into spicy food.
+- You can also top your chicken shawarma rice bowl with the delicious garlic yogurt sauce I’ve given here.
+It’s delicious!
+You can add in different sauces like hummus, tahini, toum and tzatziki sauce too.
 I sometimes love a combination of the garlic sauce recipe given here and some hummus or toum on the side.
+Bring it all together with a drizzle of olive oil!
+Olive oil adds to all those Middle Eastern flavors ❤️.

-• You can top your chicken shawarma rice bowl with some delicious golden brown crispy fried onions too!
-That crunchy texture takes this dish to a whole other level.
+- You can top your chicken shawarma rice bowl with some delicious golden brown crispy fried onions too!
+That crunchy texture takes this shawarma chicken and rice dish to a whole other level.

-Here are some wonderful chicken shawarma sides you can try too:
+Here are some wonderful sides you can try with your chicken shawarma rice bowls:

-• A side of crispy French fries with your chicken shawarma rice is one of the best things ever.
+- A side of crispy French fries with your chicken shawarma rice is one of the best things ever.
 Freshly fried French fries dipped in creamy garlic sauce between bites of flavorful shawarma chicken and rice… Priceless 😍.

-• Sometimes, chicken shawarma is eaten along with pickled vegetables on the side.
+- Sometimes, chicken shawarma is eaten along with pickled vegetables on the side.
 You can try that as well!

-• You can have your chicken shawarma rice with some fresh, crispy fried falafel too!
+- You can have your chicken shawarma rice with some fresh, crispy fried falafel too!
 It tastes beautiful with this dish ❤

 Is chicken shawarma hot/spicy?